-This year, as you think about all the gifts you’re planning to give, consider surprising a child or young adult with a special present that is guaranteed to make their holiday happier.
-You won’t be able to buy this gift in a store, put it under a tree or wrap it in a box.
+This year, as you think about all the gifts you’re planning to give, consider surprising a child or young adult with a special present that is guaranteed to make them happier.
+You won’t be able to buy this gift in a store or wrap it in a box.
 In fact, you can’t even give it to someone.
 All you can do is contribute to helping the other person discover it.

 The gift I’m talking about is the Self-Confidence we all need to overcome obstacles, achieve meaningful goals and maximize our love of life.

 This year, as you prepare to celebrate the Holidays with your extended family and friends, I encourage you to interact a little differently with the young lives in your life.

 Unfortunately, if someone between the ages of 12-25 crosses your path at a party, there is a chance you’ll be saying hello to a young man or women who has lost or is losing their self-confidence.
 I say lost because all children start out with a confident, “I Can Do It” attitude.

 However, for too many children, their intense trust in themselves slowly deteriorates as the inevitable obstacles and disappointments in their life increase.